American football in Nigeria

 American football in Nigeria is the sport of American football in Nigeria.
 The popularity of American football in the nation has grown substantially since 2010, becoming a major source of talent to the National Football League (NFL).
-The Nigerian Institute of American Football (NAIF) was the governing body for international American football in Nigeria under the broader International Federation of American Football (IFAF) for Africa until 2019, when the American Football Association of Nigeria (NAFA) took its place.
+The Nigerian Institute of American Football (NIAF) was the governing body for international American football in Nigeria under the broader International Federation of American Football (IFAF) for Africa until 2019, when the American Football Association of Nigeria (NAFA) took its place.

-NAIF history
+NIAF history

 The institute was founded in June 2011 in Zaria, Nigeria in cooperation with Ahmadu Bello University (ABU) by American former athletes Daryl Hayes, Ricardo Dickerson, and Gregory Hendricks with help from Nigerian athlete Ejike Ugboaja in an effort to popularize American football in the nation.

 To educate potential coaches for the sport in the nation, coaching clinics were offered to help teach the basics of the game.
 The ABU had announced plans to offer a Programme of Study related to coaching American Football sometime in the future.

 Since the founding of the NIAF, Nigeria has become the highest football-player-exporting country in Africa, with the Lagos Marines becoming the nation's most popular American football team.
 American football has also become one of the nation's top ten most streamed sports.